Nashad: Early life and career

-Shaukat Ali was born in Delhi, British India, on 11 July 1923.
+Shaukat Ali Hashmi was born in Delhi, British India, on 11 July 1923.
 He received his early academic education in a local high school in Delhi.
-He learned to play the flute.
-He moved to Bombay in the early 1940s.
+His father, Ghulam Hussain Khan, was a tabla player.
+So Shaukat Ali Nashad and his father first worked with the music composer Ghulam Haider.
+He also learned to play the flute.
+Then he moved to Bombay in the early 1940s.
 He composed under several names before finally settling for Nashad.
 Film director Nakshab Jarchavi changed Shaukat Ali's name to Nashad for his film Naghma (1953).
 He made his music debut under the name Shaukat Dehalvi in the 1947 action film Dildaar.
 The director was Shiv Raj, and it had lyrics by C.M.
 Muneer.
 The cast consisted of Sagina, Yashonat, Dev Radha and Deepak.